openbmc/phosphor-pid-control/configure.md

 passive sensors check for a `MinValue` and `MaxValue` and scale the incoming values via these.
 Setting this property to true will ignore `MinValue` and `MaxValue` from dbus and therefore won't call any passive value scaling.

+The `unavailableAsFailed` value is optional and defaults to true.
+However, some specific thermal sensors should not be treated as Failed when they are unavailable.
+For example, when a system is powered-off, its CPU/DIMM Temp sensors are unavailable, in such state these sensors should not be treated as Failed and trigger FailSafe.
+This is important for systems whose Fans are always on.
+For these specific sensors set this property to false.

 ### Zones